-What is Endurance?
+What is Endurance Riding?

 Members are issued with a map of the route a few days before the competition to study carefully and measure in order to plan the ride pace and finish in time.
-There are checkpoints along the route and most competitive rides also require the horse or pony to be vetted before and after the ride.
+There are checkpoints and stewards along the route and most competitive rides also require the horse or pony to be 'vetted' before and after the ride.

 How Do I Get Involved?